Dennis960/Haskell-Project/README.md

 - Contains functions for printing out the computer terminal.
 - Can flash in different colors.
 (Green, Red)

+### Introduction

+- Contains the loading sequence at the start of the game.

 ### Other files

 - /.devcontainer: Contains the devcontainer configuration for Visual Studio Code